Candlemas: History

 Christmas was, in the West, celebrated on 25 December from at least AD 354 when it was fixed by Pope Liberius.
 Forty days from 25 December (inclusive) is 2 February.
 In the Eastern parts of the Roman Empire, Roman consul Justin established the celebration of the Hypapante.

 Pope Gelasius I (492–496) contributed to the spread of the celebration but did not invent it.
 It appears that it became important around the time of the Plague of Justinian in 541 before slowly spreading west.
 The ancient Romans celebrated the Lupercalia in mid-February, in honor of Lupercus, the god of fertility and shepherds.
 The celebration of Feralia occurred around the same time.

 The Lupercalia has frequently been linked to the presentation of Jesus at the temple, particularly by Cardinal Caesar Baronius in the 16th century especially because of the theme of purification that the two festivals share.
 However, this is probably inaccurate since Lupercalia was not celebrated in Jerusalem, and it was only there that one finds some celebrations of the presentation of Jesus around this date.
 Pope Gelasius I had much earlier written a letter to senator Andromachus, who wanted to reestablish the Lupercalia for purification.
-The so-called Gelasian Sacramentary mentions the celebration of the Presentation of Jesus, supporting the conclusion that Gelasius substituted a Christian festival for a pagan one.
-However, the Gelasian Sacramentary showed a strong Gallican influence and was compiled between AD 628 and AD 731.
-Hence it is possible that the addition of the celebration was not due to Pope Gelasius at all.
+But while the pope opposed the celebration of Lupercalia in the letter, there is no historical indication that he ever intended to substitute it for a Christian feast.
+Also, the dates do not fit because at the time of Gelasius I the Christian feast was only celebrated in Jerusalem, and it was on 14 February only because Jerusalem placed the Nativity of Jesus (Christmas) on 6 January.
+Jerusalem's Presentation of Jesus at the Temple on 14 February became the Purification of the Blessed Virgin Mary on 2 February as it was introduced to Rome and other places in the mid-7th century and onwards, after Gelasius I's time.